safwan188/whatsapp-clone-client-server/README.md

 # TO START WORKING with whatsapp clone
 1)download open new folder
-2)read the read me in new folder and do accordingly 3)download and open wepapis folder then open webapi.sln run the server iis 4)run iis server and react parallel and they will work
+2)read the read me in new folder and do accordingly 3)download and open wepapis folder then open webapi.sln open package manager add-migration then update database and run the server iis
+4)run iis server and react parallel and they will work

 #to check correct api reaquest